yegor256/blog/static/webinars.md

 a webinar.
 For about an hour we talk about software development, object-oriented programming and project management.

-{% webinar 07-06-2017 25 uhDmHkMAYnM uhDmHkMAYnM Micro-management vs. micro-tasking %}
+{% webinar 07-06-2017 25 uhDmHkMAYnM Micro-management vs. micro-tasking %}

 [June 7, 2017](https://www.youtube.com/watch?v=uhDmHkMAYnM)<br/>
 25: **Micro-management vs. micro-tasking**<br/>